 What to do at St. Mark’s Square

-Some of Venice’s most important buildings are located in or around the square.
+Some of Venice’s most important buildings are located in or around the Piazza San Marco.

-- The Piazza San Marco – with the Campanile (clock tower) on one side and the Torre dell’Orologio (tower of clock) on the other.
+- The Piazza San Marco (St. Mark’s Square) – with the Campanile (clock tower) on one side and the Torre dell’Orologio (tower of clock) on the other.

 - The Doge’s Palace – is tucked in the corner with the statues of Saint Mark himself and the winged lion of Venice towards the water.

 - Feeding the pigeons – has been banned in St. Mark’s Square but they are still thousands of birds, so keep an eye out for a “present” from a friendly neighborhood pigeon dropping.

 - Coffee or Hot Chocolate – Even though it will probably be the most expensive coffee or hot chocolate you’ve ever had, I recommend it.
 Quadra Café often has a classical quartet playing in front of it.

 Dive into Venice’s history with this 2-hour guided walking tour of Saint Mark’s Square.
 Including skip the line tickets to Doge’s Palace.
 Find out more and book your ticket here – Free cancellation with refund up to 24 hours before the tour starts.

-2. Saint Mark’s Basilica – Basilica San Marco
+2. St Mark’s Basilica – Basilica San Marco

 St Mark’s Basilica (Basilica San Marco) holds the primo spot over one whole side of the square.
 The stunning façade is covered in gold leaf mosaics, grand domes and elegant equestrian statues.